google/vulkan_test_applications/application_sandbox/synchronization2_timeline_semaphore_simple/README.md

-# Timeline Semaphore Simple
+# Timeline Semaphore Simple (VK_KHR_synchronization2 version)

-Draws a simple cube on the screen.
-Inserts a timeline semaphore between the VkAcquireNextImage and main Submission, and uses the same timeline semaphore between the main submission and a dummy submission to signal VkQueuePresentKHR.
+This is based on the timeline_semaphore_simple sample, using the VK_KHR_synchronization2 extension.
+Specifically, this uses the vkQueueSubmit2KHR and VkSemaphoreSubmitInfoKHR.